JakobKSvaneborg/gpaw/doc/summerschools/summerschool24/photovoltaics/photovoltaics.rst

-.. _photovoltaics:
+.. _excited states:

 =============
-Photovoltaics
+Excited States
 =============

-This exercise investigates the properties and usability of several materials in terms of applications in photovoltaic.
+This exercise investigates the properties and usability of several materials in terms of applications in photovoltaics.

 The exercise will teach you how to set up your material and investigate the most important parameters like the band gap and the absorption spectrum from first principles calculations.
 The first part shows how to calculate a converged band structure.
-In the second part you will learn how to calculate an absorption spectrum within the random phase approximation.
+In the second part you will learn to calculate the quasiparticle band gap.
+The third part involves learning how to calculate an absorption spectrum within the random phase approximation.
-Finally, you will compare different materials in the third part.
+Finally, you will calculate the absorption spectrum including excitonic effects and compare different materials in the fourth part.

 Part 1: Setup of the structure and bandstructure calculations
 =============================================================

-The notebook :download:`pv1.ipynb` shows how to set up the material and how to calculate a converged band structure.
+The notebook :download:`es1.ipynb` shows how to set up the material and how to calculate a converged band structure.

 * Set up the atomic structure and optimize its geometry